20 Banff Rental Car Tips You SHOULD Know

 Should I Rent a Car in Banff in the Winter?

-If you are not experienced with driving in winter conditions, you may want to reconsider driving in Alberta in the winter.
-Road conditions can change quickly in the mountains, and you don’t want to be caught out in a winter storm on your vacation if you are unprepared.
-If you plan on driving in the winter in Banff winter tires, or at least all seasons, are a must on your rental.
+If you are not experienced with winter conditions, you may want to reconsider renting a car in the winter.
+Road conditions can change quickly in the mountains, and you don’t want to be caught in a winter storm on your vacation if you are unprepared.

 Do I Need Winter Tires to Drive in Banff?

-If you are visiting Banff between November and April, you 100% should have winter tires or at the very least all-weather tires on your vehicle.
 The province of Alberta does not make it mandatory to be equipped during the winter months, but regardless of this, you should be prepared for driving in the mountains.

 The roads can get gnarly and dangerous as the snow falls, and you’ll want to have tires with improved traction and control.
 If you are driving into British Columbia, you need to do your research based on where you go.
 Winter tires or chains are required on most routes in British Columbia from October 1 to April 30.